TwoStoryRobot/bcdevex-codechallenge2/README.md

 This is Two Story Robot's Code Code Challenge submission for the "Data Driven Mine Development - Team Expansion" RFP.

-It is a simple user management application with various iteractive features.
+It is a simple user management application with various interactive features.
 The backend of the application is written in Javascript in Nodejs using the Koa framework with a Postgres database.
 The frontend is written in React with Material UI components.
 All testing is written in Jest.
 Component development